TikiTDO/ultralight_amd/README.md

-# Sereth AMD
+# Ultra Light AMD

-Sereth AMD is a super lightweight, Promise based JS AMD module, for no nonsense JS dependency management.
+Ultra Light AMD is a super lightweight, Promise based JS AMD module, for no nonsense JS dependency management.

 ## Purpose

 This is a very simple, single purpose lightweight AMD library.
-It does one exactly single thing; [asynchronous module definition](https://en.wikipedia.org/wiki/Asynchronous_module_definition), and it does it in a very small amount of code, by making use of native Promise support.
-It **does not** interface with any other library, it **does** polutes the global namespace.
+It does exactly one thing, and that thing only; [asynchronous module definition](https://en.wikipedia.org/wiki/Asynchronous_module_definition), and it does it in a very small amount of code, by making use of native Promise support.
+It **does not** interface with any other library, it **does not* load anything, it **does** polutes the global namespace.
 In other words, it's exactly what it says on the box and absolutely nothing else.

 For all that it's less than 50 lines of code, it minifies down to 673 bytes, and gzips down to 366 bytes.
 I use it primarily for rails projects, where any other AMD system is overkill.

 ## Usage

-To use, include the sereth_amd.js or sereth_amd.min.js file before your code.
+To use, include the ul_amd.js or ul_amd.min.js file before your code.

-Sereth AMD provides exactly two interface points.
+Ultra Light AMD AMD provides exactly two interface points.
 One to define new modules, and one to use defined modules.

 **Note 1:** You *cannot* use `def_module` without a module_name in place of `use_modules`, as you can with most `require` and `define` implementations.